 There's even a selection of royalty-free images and music files that you can use to help complete your project.

 It just might take you a while to find your way around the system of menus and you can only export your finished projects in MP4 format, but this is a minor complaint.
-Movie Maker Online is the best video editor for your browser.
+Movie Maker Online is the best for your browser.

 ClipChamp strikes a good balance between power and usability, and might be just the tool for you if Movie Maker Online (above) offers more options and settings than you're likely to need.

 The free version of ClipChamp has a few limitations, the biggest of which is that you can only export videos in standard definition.
-There are premium tiers starting at US$9 per month (about £7, AU$13), that give you more freedom, but if your needs a simple, the free edition might well offer everything you need.
+There are premium tiers starting at US$9 per month (about £7, AU$13), that give you more freedom, but if your needs a simple, the free version might well offer everything you need.

 You can either upload a video you've already recorded or use your webcam to capture new footage.
 Either method works well, and once your footage is in ClipChamp, you'll have ready access to tools including trimming, cropping, flipping, rotating and brightness/contrast adjustment.